-- Remodeling the interior of the building;

-- Routine maintenance projects, provided that work follows the treatment guidelines set forth in Appendix C to ensure that the work does not affect the historic character of the resource.
-This may include painting, repointing of masonry, foundation repair, etc., or

-- Remodeling of non-contributing buildings.
+- Remodeling the interior of the building; - Routine maintenance projects, provided that work follows the treatment guidelines set forth in Appendix C to ensure that the work does not affect the historic character of the resource.
+This can include painting, repointing of masonry, foundation repair, etc., or - Remodeling of non-contributing buildings.

-A Certificate of Appropriateness IS required for:
+A Certificate of Appropriateness IS required for the following:

-- Replacing siding, porches, doors, windows, or roofing materials; - Exterior alterations to existing buildings and sites including, but not limited to, the construction of additions, decks, pools, or the installation of new windows, doors or roofs; - Demolition of existing buildings or parts of buildings; - New construction; - Relocation of existing buildings into or out of the district; or - Landscape changes requiring a City permit.
+- o Replacing siding, porches, doors, windows, or roofing materials; - Exterior alterations to existing buildings and sites including, but not limited to, the construction of additions, decks, pools, or the installation of new windows, doors or roofs; - o Demolition of existing buildings or parts of buildings; - New construction; - Relocation of existing buildings into or out of the district; or - $\circ \quad \text{Landscape changes requiring a City permit.} \\$